-Leaf tissues for all molecular analyses were collected from seedlings and homogenized in liquid nitrogen.
-DNA extractions were performed using a modified CTAB method or a DNA microprep for PCR designed by on Edwards et al. (1991) and modified by Robert Brueggeman.

 Data Analysis

 All statistics were performed in R v.
 3.1.1 within the RStudio GUI (R Core Team, 2014, RStudio, 2013).
 SNP data generated using Illumina chip 90K was inspected manually in GenomeStudio.
-Manual inspection using in-program filters identified multiple SNPs on chromosome 6D that appeared to be associated with non-Sr24 resistant DH lines.
+Manual inspection using in-program filters identified multiple SNPs on chromosome 6D that appeared to be associated with non-Sr24 race TTKST-resistant DH lines.
 All SNPs mapped to chromosome 6D and the corresponding genotype calls were exported into a .csv file appropriate for analysis using the R package, /qtl.
 Parameters for the single QTL analysis were as follows: genotypes=c(“AA”, “BB”); alleles=c(“A”, “B”); crosstype = “dh”.
 After manual conversion of SNPs that had been designated within GenomeStudio indicating that AB should be converted to either AA or BB, any genotypes listed as NC (no call) or AB (inappropriate call) were treated as missing data.
 The function jittermap() was performed to avoid multiple markers at the same map location and the parameter, amount, was left at the default value of 1e-06.
 Standard interval mapping was used as the method of QTL analysis because it allows the inspection of positions between markers (Broman & Karl, 2009).
 The scanone() function was used with model= “binary” and method = “em” (standard interval mapping).
 Significant LOD thresholds were set using operm() with 1000 permutations and alpha=0.05.
 The resulting LOD scores were plotted using the plot function of R. Two individual lines lacked phenotypic data and were ignored in the QTL analysis.

 To determine the level of dissimilarity between the DH lines and Faller/RB07, the R package, cluster was used (Maechler et al., 2014).
 All genotype calls for the 37496 SNPs mapped to wheat chromosomes were used in the analysis.
 Three genotype classes, AA, AB, and BB, were transformed to the numeric values 1, 0, and -1 respectively.
 No calls were treated as missing data and coded as NA within the data frame.
 The data frame was transposed to fit the R package data requirements and the command daisy() was used with default settings.
 Dissimilarity was measured in Euclidean distance.